ietf-wg-masque/draft-ietf-masque-ip-proxy-reqs/draft-ietf-masque-ip-proxy-reqs.md

 ## IP Assignment

-The IP addresss or range of IP addresses can either be assigned by the client or the proxy.
-If the address is assigned by the client, proxy has to ensure that the IP address is from a valid range that the client authorty of and that return trraffic is router correctl over the proxy.
+The IP address or range of IP addresses can either be assigned by the client or the proxy.
+If the address is assigned by the client, the proxy has to ensure that the IP address is from a valid range that the client has authority of and that return traffic is routed correctly over the proxy.

-If the proxy select the IP address, there should be a way for the proxy to indicate the address to the client.
-In both cases it my further be possible for either the client or proxy to request a certain address or range, which may be be declined however.
-Eventually the possiblity to issue requests for either the client or the proxy might be desired.
+If the proxy selects the IP address, there should be a way for the proxy to indicate the address to the client.
+In both cases, it may further be possible for either the client or proxy to request a certain address or range, which may be declined however.
+Eventually, the possibility to issue requests for either the client or the proxy might be desired.
 However, such requests could eventually be realized in an extension.